anupr-cloud/Big-Data-Projects/ETL Projects/ETL/dags/readme.md

-This folder contains dag file used for Scheduling
+This folder contains airflow dag file used for Scheduling